axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 - _`TaskDisplayAdditionalOptions`
     - Permission to see additional actions

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskDisplayResetAction`
     - Permission to see the Reset action

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskDisplayReserveAction`
     - Permission to see the Reserve action

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskDisplayDelegateAction`
     - Permission to see the Delegate action

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskDisplayWorkflowEventAction`
     - Permission to see the Workflow Event action